NetOS® Product Overview

 Full Network Visibility

-NetOS® enables automated plug-and-play provisioning of services including automated programming and reconfiguration.
+NetOS® enables automated plug-and-play provisioning of services including programming and reconfiguration.

-NetOS® enables dynamic service provisioning incuding reconfiguration of networks without loss of service.
+NetOS® enables dynamic service provisioning and reconfiguration without service interruption.

 NetOS enables automated self-healing of end-to-end services.
 In response to failure the network reconfigures to maintain services within SLAs.

 NetOS® is disruptive.
-It offers an alternative, lower cost and less resource-intensive method of achieving digital transformation.
+It offers an alternative, lower cost and less resource-intensive method to optimise network operations and accelerate digital transformation.

 Alternatively, you can do nothing and accept the loss of revenue, opportunities and competitiveness.